People always ask me the same question about AdWords:

-And best of all, you didn’t sweat a single CPC.
+Best of all, you didn’t sweat a single CPC.
 You willingly paid at the top-end of the budget range to maximize your opportunities.

 Then, you doubled-down on the other side of the equation.

-Because you shouldn’t be out for the best deal.
 Chasing the keywords with the lowest CPC is a losing proposition.

-Many times, they offer the most potential.
+Often, they offer the most potential.
 You want to maximize the most sales per dollar spent.